Woman talking at Senior Executive Forum

 “One thing I took from it at a personal level was that everybody has a fair amount of imposter syndrome when you take on a higher role for the first time.

-“They make the forum very easy for all levels to talk to each other – I sat down with chief executive officers, chief financial officers and managing directors, and we were able to have conversations where I was able to hold my own.
+“They make the Forum very easy for all levels to talk to each other – I sat down with chief executive officers, chief financial officers and managing directors, and we were able to have conversations where I was able to hold my own.

 “It gave me an opportunity to sit down and talk with people outside my organisation, as well as within my organisation that are higher up than myself.